Yan01h/BetterItemHandling/thunderstore/README.md

 - Making it possible to swap the current item in hand with one on the ground without dropping the item first.
 The same applies to when you are carrying a two handed item.

-- Its also possible to press g (or whatever bind you have to drop an item) on a empty slot to instantly drop all scrap, making dodging worms or lightings easier.
+- Its also possible to double press g (or whatever bind you have to drop an item) to instantly drop all scrap, making dodging worms or lighting strikes easier.
 **This can be turned of in the config**

 - You can place all scrap instantly onto the deposit desk by holding you sprint key.